Ok, kids, rally around, because I’ve got a real barn-burner of a workout for you this week. Note: This routine is forbidden for absolute beginners.

 “Hey, that’s only 7 minutes.”

 The extra 30 seconds?
-Use them before the intervals for a quick warmup – some bodyweight squats and/or pushups work well.
+Use them before the intervals for a quick warmup – a low intensity bodyweight workout works well.

 Exercises In This Workout